-Frozen bubbles, waterfalls suspended by winter, glacial ice caves, stalactites and stalagmites… Winter in Jasper National Park has it all!
-If you are up for an adventure, looking to sharpen your photography skills, and you are captivated by the beauty of ice and snow, the Jasper Photography Workshop is for you!
+Frozen bubbles, waterfalls suspended by winter, glacial ice caves, stalactites and stalagmites… Winter in the Canadian Rockies has it all!
+If you are up for an adventure, looking to sharpen your photography skills, and you are captivated by the beauty of ice and snow, the Canadian Rockies Photography Workshop: Winter Edition is for you!

 What you will learn on the Canadian Rockies Photography Workshop